Lichi-Dev/backend-starter-project/readme.md

-# Chai aur backend
+# Backend Starter File

-This is a project for backend revision.
+This is a starter file for backend.